ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-angular-capacitor/login-page.md

 import { ..., Auth0Service, IdentityService } from '@ac/core/services';
 ```

 > This special import is using a combination of Typescript Barrel files and a Typescript Path configuration.
-For more information, see `https://somereallycoolurl.com/about/this/information`.
+For more information, see [Barrels](https://basarat.gitbooks.io/typescript/docs/tips/barrel.html) and [TsConfig Paths](https://decembersoft.com/posts/say-goodbye-to-relative-paths-in-typescript-imports/).

 #### Constructor